JamesLavin/simple_time_series/README.md

     my_data.find('miles', 'Jan 2, 2014','2014-01-06') # returns [3.1, 0.0, 4.3, 1.2, 12.2]
     my_data.find('tasks_done', '2014-01-02', 'Friday') # returns [3, 0, 14, 3, 11]

+(If you do the above, but replacing #find with #find_plus_label, the label will be prepended to the array.)

 You can view all the values associated with any variable:

     my_data.miles # prints [2.2, 3.1, 0.0, 4.3, 1.2, 12.2, 2.3]